 Cognitive Behavioral Therapy

 NESCA provides one-on-one cognitive behavioral therapy (CBT) services.
-This evidenced-based approach is highly structured and goals-focused.
-While individual lengths of treatment vary, all services are time-limited and may range from 12 weeks to one year, depending on individual needs.
-In addition to traditional CBT approaches, therapeutic methodology may include exposure with response prevention (ERP), as well as acceptance and mindfulness-based approaches, among others.
-In order for children to make effective therapeutic progress and generalize skills into the home setting it is important for their parents to be well-versed in the skills taught and involved in treatment when it is developmentally and therapeutically appropriate.
-Parent involvement may include sessions with their child or additional parent training sessions outside of their child’s regular session in order to further discuss parenting tools.
+This evidence-based approach is highly structured, goal-focused, skill-based and individualized depending on each client’s needs.
+Therapeutic methodology may include exposure with response prevention (ERP), as well as acceptance and mindfulness-based approaches, among others.
+In order for children to make effective therapeutic progress and generalize skills into the home setting, it is important for their parents to be well-versed in the skills taught and involved in treatment when it is developmentally and therapeutically appropriate.
+Caregiver involvement may include sessions with their child or separate parent guidance sessions in order to further discuss parenting tools.
+NESCA offers weekly CBT as well as intensive CBT, for individuals who might benefit from a more accelerated program.
+Read more about Cognitive Behavioral Therapy, Exposure Response Prevention and NESCA’s intensive CBT program.

 Counseling provides children, adolescents, and young adults the opportunity to learn coping strategies, manage life’s changes, and increase self-reflection through a supportive therapeutic relationship.
 Various therapeutic modalities are utilized, such as cognitive behavior techniques, arts therapy, and family systems work.
 While some goals may be achieved in a time-limited fashion, counseling can also be long-term, supporting your child through their school and college years if needed.
 This approach to treatment includes parent- and school-based work when appropriate.